Updated for 2021

 Why Buy a Commercial Grade Vacuum Sealer?

-The simple answer is that you're going to get more dependable, more satisfactory, and longer-term use from a commercial grade vacuum sealer than you will from a consumer-grade sealer.
-Here are some reasons why this is the case:
+The answer is simple: you're going to get more dependable, more satisfactory, and longer-term use from a commercial grade vacuum sealer than you will from a consumer grade sealer.
+Here's why:

 - More durable